kenshoo/metrics-play/README.md

 ### Metrics Controller

-An implementation of the [metrics-servlet](https://metrics.dropwizard.io/4.0.5/manual/servlets#metricsservlet) as a play2 controller.
+An implementation of the [metrics-servlet](https://metrics.dropwizard.io/4.0.5/manual/servlets#metricsservlet) as a PlayFramework controller.

 It exports all registered metrics as a json document.